rubenprietodiaz/gmxQtools/README.md

 - `Ligpargen`: install via [GitHub](https://github.com/Isra3l/ligpargen).
 - Schrödinger Maestro: Required for protein and ligand preparation.
 Note: These scripts have only been tested with the Schrödinger Suite.
 Alternatively, you may use similar software if compatible.
 - GROMACS: required for MD simulations.

+For analysis:
+- mdtraj
+- pandas
+- numpy

 All the required versions are included in ´requirements.txt´.

 ## 1. Setup Scripts Overview